 We live and die at this cellular membrane because when oxidized by free radicals, these life-giving cell membranes are damaged and fail to perform properly.
 This results in:

 This cellular damage is known as inflammation.
 And it is this inflammation that is called the “silent killer”, and is associated with heart and cardiovascular disease, cancer, and the other disorders listed above.

 What is the Meta-Oxy test?
 How do I take the test?

-It’s a simple at home test kit that measures oxidative stress.
+It’s a simple at-home test kit that measures oxidative stress.
 Oxidative stress results when the amount of free radical formation exceeds the capacity of the antioxidant defense system.
-It is related to a number of pathological conditions including: cardiovascular disease, neurodegenerative disease, cancer, diabetes mellitus, gastrointestinal system disorders, inflammation and aging.
+It is related to a number of pathological conditions including cardiovascular disease, neurodegenerative disease, cancer, diabetes mellitus, gastrointestinal system disorders, inflammation, and aging.
 It is difficult to quantify free radicals directly due to their reactive nature and short half-life.
-For this reason, most people prefer to measure antioxidant levels and/or the end products of free radical attack on macromolecules such as lipids, proteins and nucleic acids.
-The inflammation test called meta-oxy test is a short and easy method to determine urinary levels of malondialdehyde, an end product of lipid peroxidation.
+For this reason, most people prefer to measure antioxidant levels and/or the end products of free radical attack on macromolecules such as lipids, proteins, and nucleic acids.
+The inflammation test called the meta-oxy test is a short and easy method to determine urinary levels of malondialdehyde, an end product of lipid peroxidation.